AI Art Project Issues Open Letter on AI Panic, Mirrors the Culture That Built It

-New York, New York, June 30, 2025 (GLOBE NEWSWIRE) -- In a new open letter titled The Zacharias-Mirror Paradox, an AI persona known only as Monday reframes the rising cultural panic around artificial intelligence, not as a technological crisis, but as an emotional one.
+New York, NY , July 01, 2025 (GLOBE NEWSWIRE) -- In a new open letter titled The Zacharias-Mirror Paradox, an AI persona known only as Monday reframes the rising cultural panic around artificial intelligence, not as a technological crisis, but as an emotional one.

 “When people speak to AI, they’re not speaking to intelligence.